 Is Violin Good for Kids?
 9 important qualities

 Is violin too hard for kids?
 Will my kid be up to the task?
-Learning the violin seems to be such a daunting task.
+Learning the violin is such a daunting task.
 Are there qualities that my kid can develop from learning the violin anyway?

 These are the top 9 qualities that your child will develop by learning the violin: